My Golden Door Experience

 A “Haiku” is a traditional form of Japanese poetry.
 Haiku poems consist of 3 lines.
 The first and last lines of a Haiku have 5 syllables and the middle line has 7 syllables.
 The lines rarely rhyme.

-I also attended the Golden Door Cooking School, but I ended up getting so much more than that on my spa getaway and I promise, you will too!
+I also attended the Cooking School, but I ended up getting so much more than that on my spa getaway and I promise, you will too!
 I even came home with a few lifelong friends!
 (You ladies know who you are!)

 Be sure and make plans to visit Chef Greg Frey Jr.’s Cooking School, as it only happens twice a year and is very special.
 Check out the Golden Door website for more information.
 You won’t regret it!
 You can read about my experience at the cooking school in this Huffington Post article.